Name Rating

 Use it to shortlist candidates, not to replace taste and family choice.

-Different tools use different stroke sets and element maps—scores can shift.
+Different tools use different stroke sets, dictionaries, and element maps, so scores can shift.

-A top score on a clumsy, ugly, or hard-to-write name still fails in real life.
+A top score on a clumsy, awkward, or hard-to-write name still fails in real life.

 How to use the result

-Final naming still leads with meaning, sound, form, and daily use.
+Final naming still leads with meaning, sound, form, family context, and daily use.

 How to Get Started

-- 1Enter the full name for grids and score.
+- 1Enter the full name for grids, elements, and score.

 Common Mistakes